-The objectives of the commission are to do research with reference to all branches of the law of the country and to study and investigate all such branches to make recommendations for the development, improvement, modernisation or reform thereof, including the repeal of obsolete or unnecessary provisions; removal of anomalies; bringing about of uniformity in the law in force in the various parts of the country; consolidation or codification of any branch of the law; and steps aimed at making the common law more readily available.
+The objectives of the commission are to do research with reference to all branches of the law of the country and to study and investigate all such branches to make recommendations for the development, improvement, modernisation or reform thereof.

 The SALRC is chaired by a judge and consists of members from the judiciary, legal professions and academic institutions.
 It conducts research with reference to all branches of South African law to make recommendations to government for the development, improvement, modernisation or reform of the law.
 This includes the following functions: